csjcode/react-native-albums/README.md

 * Android Studio
 * >npm install -g react-native-cli
 * Install JDK 8.1
-* Run Android Studio - ADV, create a vritual device with Marshmallow API image
+* Run Android Studio - ADV, create a virtual device with Marshmallow API image
 * Add to Environment Variables: (1) java 1.8 (2) platform tools
-* ERRORS: There were some problems, but the main probelm was
+* ERRORS: There were some problems, but the main problem was
 * MUST USE x86 image NOT x86_64

 * start emulator